 The board measures 100mm wide by 92mm deep, with the four pots mounted on the front 100mm edge.
 This should easily fit in a eurorack module, unless you have a very shallow case.
 The pots could easily be mounted away from the board in something like a pedal if you prefer.

 On the back edge theres separate mic and line level inputs and outputs, along with a space for an optional eurorack 10 pin power connector.
 You will probably want to bring the four switches for the individual frequency bands out to a front panel as well.

 You can download the build guide and parts list HERE.
 All the parts are easy to get hold of, apart from the HT8955A and its associated RAM chip.
 We will sometimes have PCB and IC bundles available below, if we've managed to get hold of some working IC's.
 If not then these IC's can usually be bought from an obsolete components or guitar DIY site locally, or a whole lot cheaper via a Chinese seller if you want to wait a while and take the very real risk of being sent a suspect fake or refurbished HT8955A IC.
 See the section below for more information on sourcing a HT8955A.

 You can watch demo videos of this board below.
-The first shows the board built into a desktop case, the second is the first prototype board, and the third is someone elses video of an original Voice Vandal that they've built into a modular system.
+The first shows the board built into a desktop case, the second is the first prototype board, the third is a eurorack version processing a Volca Bass, and the fourth is an original Voice Vandal built into a modular system.